 1: Sort and Organize

-In order to store teacher resources over the summer, you’ll want to sort and organize everything.
+To store teacher resources over the summer, you’ll want to sort and organize everything.
 At this point in the year, most of our classrooms look like a tornado went through it.
-There are materials here and half used glue sticks there.
+There are materials here and half-used glue sticks there.
 It’s hard to know where to start!
 Never fear!
 I’ve got your back!
-Start by going through your classroom library, manipulatives, bulletin board decor, and other materials.
-Then decide what to keep and what to toss.
+Review your classroom library, manipulatives, bulletin board decor, and other materials.
+Then, decide what to keep and what to toss.
 If you’re a bad tosser, maybe bring a friend!

 Sorting Through Your Classroom Library

 When you start going through your classroom library, you’ll want to first organize everything into categories like fiction, non-fiction, and leveled readers.
 Then, create bins with labels for each category.
 This will make it easy to find the right book when you need it next year.
 Plus, putting them in their bins will make storing teacher resources over the summer way easier!
 While you’re going through books, make sure you set aside books that need to be fixed, donated, or discarded.